gitter-badger/weeveOS/README.md

 Please go on with the <a href="weeveclient">Run weeveOS</a> section.

+**Note**: Each VM simulates an IoT device.
+If you intend to connect multiple devices to the marketplace demonstrator, you have to clone the VM.

 ### Linux

 Make sure docker.io and ssh is installed on your (virtual) machine.
 Download the neccessary dependencies: